dvdme/lc0-linux-build/README.md

 # Leela Chess Zero Linux build

-Linux build for Leela Chess Zero chess engine
+Linux build for Leela Chess Zero chess engine. *This is not an official build!*

 This build uses a docker container to run the build with clang 6 and the necessary dependencies.